Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 Why I Wrote This Article

 I wanted this piece to be the best it can possibly be.
+From my perspective, making this article the best one on algorithmic mislabeling means crafting it to be accessible to most people, not just those of us who devour white papers on our vacations.
 Since Yandex is actually going to actively monitor my site, then maybe this article can be the catalyst that fixes this problem for other people before it goes too far.

-I can’t tell you how many times I’ve been at a store someplace like a mobile phone place or anything like that and seen some poor person with a phone issue that the store couldn’t fix and then I did it for them.
+I can’t tell you how many times I’ve been someplace like a mobile phone store and seen some pitiful person with a phone issue that the store couldn’t fix.
+Then, I stepped in, and I fixed it for them.
 Some of them actually followed me on Facebook and showed up at my events later.
 It was kind of embarrassing because I didn’t even want to tell them who I was.
 Nevertheless, they were grateful because most people never bother to help.
 This article is me bothering to help you.

 A Heart for Technology and Helping Others

 This is the heart of the article.
-Not the glossary.
-Not the search rankings.
-Not even the subtle roast of algorithmic gatekeepers.
+Not the glossary, the search rankings. or even the subtle roast of algorithmic gatekeepers and AI automated monitoring search engine environments.
 I’m that person who sees someone struggling with their phone in a store, and instead of walking past, I fix it.
 It’s the digital equivalent of a stranger pulling over to help change a tire in the rain (I’ve actually done this, but it was in the snow), with expert-level skills and zero expectation of anything in return.

 That’s what makes this article different.
 It isn’t clickbait.
 It’s not content marketing.
-It’s a mission statement wrapped in a tutorial, and yeah, if Yandex (and other search engine providers) are watching my site now, I want to make sure they’re seeing something worth watching.
+It’s a mission statement wrapped in a tutorial.
+So yeah, if Yandex and other search engine providers are reading my site now, I want to make sure what they’re seeing is worth watching.

 What You’ll Get from This Article